TeodorAnderson/UFO-Sightings-Webpage/README.md

 ## Results
 ![Screenshot_20230224_103927](https://user-images.githubusercontent.com/116928193/221342783-eca327ac-63e4-44b9-80ec-41d69753b1e2.png)

-By acessing the webpage and applying appropriate filters to each bin and pressing enter, the user will recieve a table back of UFOs filtered by their multiple preferences.
+By accessing the webpage and applying appropriate filters to each bin and pressing enter, the user will recieve a table back of UFOs filtered by their multiple preferences.
 ![Screenshot_20230224_104711](https://user-images.githubusercontent.com/116928193/221343066-e9a37072-c04c-4d96-8b9c-ae04abba0ea2.png)

 ## Summary